inoxlang/inox/docs/builtin.md

 ```
 ### Thread

-the Thread function creates a thread from an iterable.
+The Thread function creates a thread from an iterable.

 **examples**